 “All this adds up to a very important site surrounded by important works of architecture, each in a different style from a different era,” Granoff said.

-While the Armory would be preserved, the “shed,” which is three times it size would be demolished, with the exception of its brick wall.
+While the Armory would be preserved, they intend to demolish much of drill shed which is three times it size, with the exception of one of its exterior brick walls.

 Granoff said to the south, Richards has agreed to let his clients use their ramp down to access their parking structure, which would not be visible as it would be buried in the back.